BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 `sensor.octopus_energy_{{ACCOUNT_ID}}_intelligent_state`

-This sensor displays the current state of your intelligent provider.
+This sensor displays the current state of your intelligent provider as told by the OE API.
 The value of this sensor can be one of the following

 * `AUTHENTICATION_PENDING` - ready to start authentication and authorization, or auth is in progress.
 * `AUTHENTICATION_FAILED` - failed to connect and ready to restart authentication and authorization.